-Good looking and apparently well-behaved, Sherbet were ‘spunks’ in satin jackets to thousands and thousands of teenage fans.
+Good looking and apparently well-behaved, the boys in Sherbet were ‘spunks’ in satin jackets to thousands and thousands of teenage fans.

-Sherbet were also an extremely hard working and long-lasting band who dominated the Australian charts for almost a decade.
+Sherbet was an extremely hard-working and long-lasting band that dominated the Australian charts for almost a decade.
 Remarkably, they had 20 singles in the national Top 40 during the 1970s.
 Their years of success owed much to the smooth voice of Daryl Braithwaite and the songwriting talents of Garth Porter and Clive Shakespeare, and later Tony Mitchell.

 Their first hit came in 1971 with Can You Feel It?.